ApryseSDK/webviewer-video-sample/README.md

 [WebViewer](https://www.pdftron.com/webviewer) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
 It allows you to view and annotate PDF files on your web app with a fully customizable UI.

 This sample uses the [video addon](https://www.npmjs.com/package/@pdftron/webviewer-video) for WebViewer.
 It allows the loading of HTML5 videos (.mp4, ogg, webm) so that their frames can be annotated.
 For more information, see this [guide](https://www.pdftron.com/documentation/web/get-started/manually-video/).

 ![WebViewer](https://pdftron.s3.amazonaws.com/custom/websitefiles/wv-video.png)

+This repo is specifically designed for any users interested in integrating WebViewer into React project.
+This project was generated with Create React App.
+See Create React App documentation for more information.

 ## Initial setup